area9innovation/fast/mini/readme.md

 This

-	flowcpp mini/mini.flow -- file=myprogram.flow debug=main
+	flowcpp mini/mini.flow -- file=mini/tests/test.flow debug=1

-will produce a debug trace of how "main" goes through the compiler.
+will produce a debug trace of how this file goes through the compiler.

-This
+If you are interested in only one function, you can use this:

+	flowcpp mini/mini.flow -- file=mini/tests/test.flow debug=main

+to get a trace of how "main" goes through the compiler.

+Similarly, this

 	flowcpp mini/mini.flow -- file=myprogram.flow debug=myprogram,main